Cleign1/spotify-to-ytm/README.md

 ---

-## 🔐 Authentication Setup
+## Authentication

-This tool uses `ytmusicapi` and requires your YouTube Music session.
+This tool relies on `ytmusicapi`, which requires authentication via browser headers.

 Run: